transeptorlabs/transeptor-docs/docs/learn/overview.md

 ---

 ## What is ERC-4337
 ERC-4337 is a higher-layer infrastructure for Ethereum to allow account abstraction.
 This will allows user to use a smart contract account to handle all network interactions.
 ERC-4337 introduces a new transaction called a UserOperation.
 Users will send signed UserOperations to a network of nodes called a Bundlers.
 Bundlers, will send these transactions to Entrypoint smart contract to execute the UserOperations.
 ERC-4337 also introduces paymaster smart contracts to allow transaction sponsorship.
-Paymaster User can allow paymaster.
 With paymaster users have gasless transactions or pay gas fees with ERC-20 tokens.

 ### UserOperation Type
 Users create a UserOperation for actions they want their account to perform.